Twi5TeD/MenuAPI/README.md

     @Override
     public void setMenuItems() {
         setFillerGlass(); // Will set all empty slots with black stained glass!
-NOTE: It works on 1.8.8 - 1.16.5 ItemStack tutorial = new ItemStack(Material.GLASS); // If you know how to use XMaterial, you can also use that inventory.setItem(0, tutorial); // the inventory is very important, this will allow u to set an item in the gui }
+NOTE: It works on 1.8.8 - 1.16.5 and its not require to put it in here
+        ItemStack tutorial = new ItemStack(Material.GLASS); // If you know how to use XMaterial, you can also use that inventory.setItem(0, tutorial); // the inventory is very important, this will allow u to set an item in the gui }